Scope Independent Prescriber Bursary Scheme

 The application consists of two sections:

-1. Submit an interesting patient case study where having an IP qualification would have improved the patients experience and care.
+- Submit an interesting patient case study where having an IP qualification would have improved the patients experience and care.
 Please use the template provided but feel free to add any additional details that you feel would enhance your application.
+Your application should be submitted as a word document.

 Points to include: